 The Counseling Office publishes a scholarship list, which lists all community-based aid, institutional aid, and various national scholarships we learn about.
-Scholarships are posted in our college application tracker.
+Scholarships are posted in the Senior class Google Classroom.
 Most of these become available in the spring.
 Other scholarships can be found through colleges and searches on the Internet.
 Students should check the site weekly to access applications and information about available scholarships.